 Fast forward to 2021, and we are in the midst of the “Great Resignation”.
 One Gallup survey found that the main reason for turnover – a total of 20% – was a lack of employee development opportunities.
 There are many other factors at play behind this phenomenon, but the only clear solution to reducing its effects are customized learning and career development programs that consistently and visibly impart vital skills to employees leading to higher retention rates.

 While hard skills are still incredibly important, employees tend to keep and grow their hard skills on the job.
 Soft skills, on the other hand, is an area that many organizations haven’t yet mastered.
 Studies show that 70% of employees do not have all of the skills required for their current tasks.
-This gap is only destined to increase as the turnover in necessary skills reaches unprecedented levels, as we will see below.
+This skills gap is only destined to increase as the turnover in necessary skills reaches unprecedented levels, as we will see below.

 Soft Skills in Demand Pre-COVID